jandelgado/jled/README.md

     an unsigned byte, where 0 means led off and 255 means full brightness.
 * `uint16_t Period() const` - period of the effect.

-    All times are specified in milliseconds.
+All time values are specified in milliseconds.

 ##### User provided brightness function example